patalas/patalas.github.io/index.md

 - Many years of backend development with Spring and Java EE
 - Several years working as Freelancer in **AT, DE and PL**
 - Master degree in Applied Computer Science (M. Sc.
 Ing.)
-- Speaking English, German and Polish
+- Multilingual (English, German and Polish)
 - Teamplayer inside and outside the office
 </div>

 ## Your Angular and Java Expert

 To build an easy-to-use and intuitive user interface you need an frontend developer with experience and a deep unterstanding of the used frameworks.
-With over 3 years of experience in frontend development in Angular I will be a valueable help for your project. -several successfull projects- -for short and long term-
+With over 3 years of experience in frontend development in Angular I will be a valueable help for your project.

 ## Full stack with Spring and Java EE
 -later!-